-"Why have you asked me to take you Bella – I'm sure you've had plenty of offers already?"
-Edward was suspicious of her motives and hoped she wasn't doing it for a bet.
+"Why have you asked me to take you, Bella?
+I'm sure you've had plenty of offers already."
+Edward didn't have mind-reading skills, but he was suspicious of her motives and hoped she wasn't asking him for a bet.

-Bella looked blankly at him and didn't respond as she wasn't expecting that question.
+Bella looked blankly at him and didn't respond immediately as she wasn't expecting that question.

-They both chuckled and were given filthy looks by the librarian who told them to be quiet, so Bella left the library leaving Edward to get on with his studies, but only after they had made arrangements for their 'date' even though it was still a few weeks away.
+They both chuckled and were given filthy looks by the librarian who told them to be quiet, so Bella left the library leaving Edward to get on with his studies in peace, but only after they had made arrangements for their 'date', even though it was still a few weeks away.

-The next day she told Angela and Jessica that she was going to the Prom with Edward.
+The next day Bella told Angela and Jessica that she was going to the Prom with Edward.